I create custom fibre art and large-scale custom works that tell meaningful stories and elevate spaces.

 Each piece is carefully crafted using traditional and modern weaving and macrame techniques.
-I use a variety of fibres from recycled yarn, wool, sari silks, organic cotton and plant fibers.
+I use a variety of fibres including recycled yarn, wool, sari silks, organic cotton and plant fibers.

 My name is Laura Friedmann.
 I’m a Colombian-born filmmaker and fiber artist.
 I live in Toronto, Canada with my husband, 2 amazing kids, and a wonderful community of family and friends.
 At the end of 2020, I started weaving intentionally while I recovered from Trigeminal Neuralgia, one of the most painful conditions known which causes sudden and severe facial and brain pain.
 After months of being bed-ridden and taking intense medication, my miraculous healing process began and I slowly improved.